 Walk in.
 Stick to a corner where the waitstaff couldn’t possibly knock you in the head with a massive platter of bistecca fiorentina (the Florentine t-bone) or pour a crock pot of Tuscan ribollita soup (twice cooked peasant “kitchen sink” soup) all over your pathetic clean clothes that are about to get ruined anyways (despite your best efforts) by crunchy skinned fried rabbit, saucy oily zucchini ravioli and the token splatter of fiasco bottled “chianti” house wine.

 Put your name on the list and wait to smash in next to a couple of others who if they don’t become your best friends afterwards, are probably just lame.

 The menu is written on paper on the wall.
 There might be a dog in the kitchen.
 The old man is hacking a massive row of t-bones right in front of you (well, behind the kitchen which is transparent and protected by some sort of glass.
 There is the waitress’s daughter sneaking bites of potatoes from ready plates and from the fryer (I bet.
-I’m onto you, kiddo!) and a very cute cook giving you googly-eyes (or you imagine that’s it and not just his lazy eye which got burnt from too much hot grease).
+I’m onto you, kiddo!) and a very cute cook giving you googly-eyes (or you imagine that’s it and not just his eye twitch caused by hot grease kitchen splatters).
 You are immediately thrown into the chaos and your job is to embrace it, watch steak getting hacked and order as fast as you can.